When you seek treatment at a hospital, you trust in doctors, nurses, surgeons, and other hospital staff to take care of your well-being.

 Medical Malpractice Statute of Limitations

-In Maryland, generally speaking, you must file a medical malpractice lawsuit within the earlier of five years from the date the injury was committed or three years of the date the injury was discovered or could have reasonably been discovered.
+You must initiate a medical malpractice lawsuit in Maryland within five years from the date the injury was committed or three years from the date the injury was discovered or could have reasonably been discovered.

 There are exceptions to this rule for minors and mental incompetence.